 The vast scale of oil company film sponsorship and production in Britain in the mid-twentieth century provides one exemplar of this hidden industry.
 Both Shell and British Petroleum (BP) invested heavily in moving image production, with some commonalities, but also differences, in their approaches (Russell and Foxon 2021).
 Some aspects of this history are relatively well-known, with the Shell Film Unit (SFU) being widely acknowledged as a crucial part of the British documentary film movement from the 1930s (Swann 1989).
 Some examples of animation within this period have, likewise, received attention, notably Len Lye’s The Birth of a Robot (1935), which used stop-motion animation to bring to life the mechanical man that featured in many Shell print advertisements, originally designed by Edward McKnight Kauffer.
 In contrast, the extensive technical animation undertaken under Francis Rodker, director of animation and special effects for the SFU, has had little consideration in later histories.
 Similarly, a substantial body of animated films commissioned by BP from two London animation studios, Halas and Batchelor and W.M.
 Larkins, in the post-war period have remained largely unexamined.
 In this case, the hidden nature of these films reflects two historiographical biases.
 The first is the tendency of film scholarship to favour formally innovative experimental aesthetic forms, over educational or scientific communications.
 The second is the erroneous assumption that animation is inherently juvenile or trivial, as raised earlier in this article.

 Contrary to this academic oversight, the production, distribution, and exhibition of animated oil films was substantial, and conducted in plain sight, in common with the wider context of industrial film production.
 Russell and Piers Taylor, in one of the exceptions to this scholarly neglect, challenge the ‘hidden’ nature of these films in their question ‘Films Nobody Sees?’
 (Russell and Taylor 2010, p.
 20).
 Indeed, as a form of public relations, the purpose of these films was to be visible, to inform and persuade varied audiences about the activities and products of the oil industry.
 However, the distribution and exhibition of animated oil films, understood here as an infrastructure of the oil industry, may be hidden or unseen because they largely existed outside of the mechanisms of the mainstream commercial cinema.
-As raised earlier, Anthony Slide and other scholars have adopted the term ‘non-theatrical film’ signalling this alterity.
+As raised earlier, Anthony Slide and other scholars have adopted the term ‘non-theatrical film’ to signal this alterity.

 At a technological level, 16mm film was a vital component of this alternative infrastructure.
 As Haidee Wasson has revealed in relation to North American circuits, from its initial production in 1923, 16mm film proliferated in the following decades, especially stimulated by the Second World War and in quantity eclipsed 35mm (Wasson 2020, p.
 4).
 A similar pattern is evident in the production of animated oil films commissioned by BP for international distribution.
 For example, the initial print run of We’ve Come a Long Way asked for fifty-six 16mm copies and twenty-six 35mm copies (BP/1831149).
 This shows that 35mm film was in use but was far outweighed by the volume of 16mm prints made available.